GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - Hide some of filters, you have to override their properties with `"display": false`.
   - Change the label for some filters, you need to define `translatedKey`, and copy the values into the translation files.
   - The `labels` filter contains an additional `withExclude` parameter.
 Its default value is `true`.
 By setting it to `true`, the user can filter the search by excluding a label (`withExclude` only works if your version of Geotrek Admin is equal to or higher than [2.77.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.77.0); please set it to `false` if this is not the case)
+  - The trek `networks` filter only works if yout version of Geotrek Admin is equal to or higher than [2.108.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.108.0)
-  - The `organizer` event filter only works if your version of Geotrek Admin is equal to or higher than [2.100.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.100.0)
+  - The event `organizer` filter only works if your version of Geotrek Admin is equal to or higher than [2.100.0](https://github.com/GeotrekCE/Geotrek-admin/releases/tag/2.100.0)

 - `map.json` to define basemaps URL and attributions, center (y, x), default and max zoom level (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json).